 Great news.
-But as we all know, the stress of holiday travel can send even the most mindful yogi running for Cinnabon.
-(Admit it.)
-So we asked Diane Henderiks, Registered Dietitian and personal chef at dishwithdiane.com, for the go-to list of airport food that will keep us in balance, on track, and healthy this season, even if:
+But as we all know, the stress of holiday travel can send even the most mindful yogi running for Cinnabon (Admit it).
+So we asked Diane Henderiks, Registered Dietitian and personal chef at dish with diane, for the go-to list of airport food that will keep us in balance, on track, and healthy this season, even if:

 The flight's delayed and you can sense a kid meltdown brewing.

 To bust stress and simply feel good, Henderiks recommends grabbing a satisfying bag of nuts.
 The magnesium helps keep cortisol levels down, and Vitamin E is an antioxidant that destroys free radicals associated with stress.
 Try to stay under about an ounce for portion control (about 24 almonds), and choose raw or unsalted versions.
 And while Starbucks may be beckoning, skip the Peppermint Mocha and and go for hot tea instead.
 Tea contains numerous compounds including catechins, polyphenols, flavonoids and amino acids that have been found to reduce levels of stress hormones.
 Add a splash of low-fat milk, which contains tryptophan, an amino acid that helps the body produce the mood-boosting compound serotonin and calming compound melatonin.